TheoKoppenhoefer/simulation-tools-VT23/README.md

 ## Some TODO's for project 1
 - [ ] refer to stability regions
-- [ ] change the stability index to the variation
 - [ ] remove the noise in the last energy plot
 - [ ] revise conclusion